tchumley/tchumley.github.io/docs/index.md

 <!-- <img style="float: right;" src="assets/img/karen-young-me.jpg" width=125px class="img-responsive"> -->

+-	In Summer 2021, I worked with Ruozhen Gong, Emily Rosaci, and Susan Wang on a project involving billiards, probability, and their interplay.
+	Our main objects of study were polygonal billiard tables and some related Markov chains.
+Their work was written up in a [report][ESR].
 -	In Spring 2021, I worked with Ruozhen Gong on the relationship between random billiard models and thermodynamics.
 Her work is documented in this [summary report][Ruozhen Gong].